materkey/run-android-ui-tests-in-cloud/README.md

 ```
 also replace my-tf-test-bucket-dc with your created s3 bucket name in scripts

-### 3. create Amazon Machine Image (ami) with docker, android sdk and pulled container image of android emulator
+### 3. create Amazon Machine Image (ami) with docker, android sdk and pulled container image of android emulator step 1:
 ```
+# before running this script replace ANDROID_SDK_ROOT in build_sample_apks.sh with proper one
 ./run_ui_tests.sh # as main.tf uses ami without docker by default it will be dry run without tests
 ```

-### 4. find ip in stdout or using aws web console if it is null and connect using ssh
+### 4. create ami step 2: find public ip in stdout or using aws web console if it is null and connect using ssh
 ```
 # in separate shell session run:
 ssh -i terraform_ec2_key.pem ec2-user@<paste-ip-here>